 As a general ground cover Plectranthus species can be found here as well as plants such as Peperomia blanda, Plectranthus oertendahlii and species of Begonia and Streptocarpus.

-our plant information website to find out more about the plants and how to grow them.
+Go to our plant information website to find out more about the plants and how to grow them.